Joint degree distributions of preferential attachment random graphs

-We thank Jim Pitman for the suggestion to study joint degree distributions for preferential attachment graphs and for pointers to the CRT literature.
+We thank Jim Pitman for the suggestion to study joint degree distributions for preferential attachment graphs and for pointers to the CRT literature, Sourav Chatterjee for the suggestion to look at the order statistics of the process, Rongfeng Sun for helpful discussions, and the anonymous referees for their valuable comments.
 EP thanks the Department of Mathematics and Statistics at the University of Melbourne for their hospitality during a visit when much of this work was completed, supported by a UofM ECR grant.
 AR was supported by NUS Research Grant R-155-000-124-112.
 NR was supported by ARC grant DP150101459.

 \bibfont{ }